yuriyzubov/receipt_processor/README.md

 # receipt_processor
-This web service calculates the number of points that should be rewarded for a receipt according to the following rules:
+This web service calculates the number of points that should be awarded for a receipt according to the following rules:
 * One point for every alphanumeric character in the retailer name.
 * 50 points if the total is a round dollar amount with no cents.